theunissenlab/zebra-finch-memory/README.md

 ### Stimulus Files

-Stimulus .wav files are organized in a directory structure with folders for each of the tests defined in the Test Context table.
+Stimulus .wav files are saved in a zip folder.
 Paths in the Trial Data reference directories relative to the top level of the `stimuli` folder.

+Filenames are formatted with the following convention:
+`CALLTYPE_Stim_RENDITION_VOCALIZER_RENDITIONID_norm[_COPY].wav`